Maths

 Quick recall of facts and procedures

-The flexibility and fluidity to move between different contexts and representations of mathematics.
+The flexibility and fluidity to move between different contexts and representations of mathematics

-The ability to recognise relationships and make connections in mathematics.
+The ability to recognise relationships and make connections in mathematics

-Happy, confident, articulate and autonomous learners with a life-long passion for learning
+Happy, confident, articulate and autonomous learners with a lifelong passion for learning

 Recovery Maths Curriculum

-Due to the Covid 19 crisis, we have used the updated White Rose Maths schemes which allow us to recap prior learning and teach any of the missed objectives.
+Due to the COVID-19 crisis, we have used the updated White Rose Maths schemes, which allow us to recap prior learning and teach any of the missed objectives.

 FREE White Rose 1-Minute Maths App